Usability Metrics that Matter: A Practical Approach to Measuring Usability

 - How well does the product meet customers' expectations and needs?

+Usability metrics directly impact business outcomes.
+A smooth, effective user experience often leads to increased user retention, higher conversion rate, and reduced support costs.
 They also help bridge the gap between design teams and stakeholders.
 Designers can use metrics to validate their decisions, while stakeholders get concrete data to back up product investments.
+These metrics can also help with prioritization by focusing on areas that have the most significant impact on user experience and business objectives.

-Types of UX Metrics
+Types of Key Usability Metrics

 - Quantitative (objective) behavioral metrics: track how users interact or behave with your product (e.g., Task success, feature usage, churn and retention rate).